Adaptive Geo-Topological Independence Criterion: Abstract

 \section{Abstract}

 Testing two potentially multivariate variables for statistical dependence on the basis finite samples is a fundamental statistical challenge.
 Here we explore a family of tests that adapt to the complexity of the relationship between the variables, promising robust power across scenarios.
 Building on the distance correlation, we introduce a family of adaptive independence criteria based on nonlinear monotonic transformations of distances.
 We show that these criteria, like the distance correlation and RKHS-based criteria, provide dependence indicators.
 We propose a class of adaptive (multi-threshold) test statistics, which form the basis for permutation tests.
-These tests empirically outperform some of the established tests in average and worst-case statistical sensitivity across a range of univariate and multivariate relationships, offer useful insights to the data and may deserve further exploration.\footnote{The data and codes can be accessed at \href{https://github.com/doerlbh/AGTIC}{\underline{https://github.com/doerlbh/AGTIC}}}
+These tests empirically outperform many established tests in average and worst-case statistical sensitivity across a range of univariate and multivariate relationships, offer useful insights to the data and may deserve further exploration.\footnote{Correspondence to {\tt\{bl2681, nk2765\}@columbia.edu}.
+Code at \href{https://github.com/doerlbh/AGTIC}{\underline{https://github.com/doerlbh/AGTIC}}.}